tmtuan1307/LANDER/README.md

-## The source code for "Text-Enhanced Data-free Approach for Federated Class-Incremental Learning" (CVPR 2024)
+## The source code for "Text-Enhanced Data-free Approach for Federated Class-Incremental Learning" accepted by CVPR 2024.

 # Reproducing
 We test the code on RTX 4090 GPU with pytorch: